d12frosted/elpa-mirror/gnu/osm-readme.txt

 data is © [OpenStreetMap] contributors, licensed under the [ODbL] The map rendering is © [OpenTopoMap], licensed under the [CC-BY-SA.]

+Osm.el is a tile-based map viewer, with a responsive moveable and zoomable display.
+The map can be controlled with the keyboard or with the mouse.
+The viewer fetches the map tiles in parallel from tile servers via the `curl' program.
+The package comes with a list of multiple preconfigured tile servers.
+You can bookmark your favorite locations using regular Emacs bookmarks or create links from Org files to locations.
+Furthermore the package provides commands to search for locations by name and to open and display GPX tracks.

 [OpenStreetMap] <https://www.openstreetmap.org/copyright>